McCook Army Air Field: History

 With the inactivation of the 448th Bomb Group, McCook AAF was inactivated and placed in reserve status under supervision of the 2347th Air Force Reserve Training Center.
 The Airfield closed on 31 December 1945, and was acquired by the state of Nebraska from the War Assets Administration in 1947.

 In 1950, the city of McCook took possession of the airfield for a municipal airport, however, found that its distant location from the city made it inconvenient.
 The city of McCook turned the McCook airfield back to the State of Nebraska in 1952.

 Today the land is owned primarily by farmers and the Nebraska Bureau of Land Management.
 Most of the concrete runways have been removed except for a 20' strip on the E-W and SW-NE runways.
-About a dozen World War II-era buildings still exist at the former airfield in various states of deterioration including all the hangars.
+About a dozen World War II-era buildings still exist at the former airfield in various states of deterioration including four of the hangars.